 A UK team plans to develop a tiny sensor that can read the data from nano-scale magnetic circuits.

-The researchers, at Sheffield and Leeds universities, believe magnetic devices could replace silicon in some applications because they generally do not require power to retain data.
+universities, believe magnetic devices could replace silicon in some applications because they generally do not require power to retain data.

 In some cases, magnetic nanotechnology devices may also offer higher device density, lower power consumption, improved reliability or additional functionality compared with silicon-based devices.